What to do and what not to do in Bugzilla Table of Contents:

 Bug reports about crashes, hangs, dataloss, or severe security exploits (e.g. remote execution of arbitrary code) get the critical severity.

-As stated in the Bugzilla Etiquette, you must not change the Target Milestone and Priority fields.
+Priority/Target Milestone As stated in the Bugzilla Etiquette you must not change the Target Milestone and Priority fields.
 These fields are reserved for the developers.
-This also applies to bugs with Target Milestones in the past.
+Bugs with Target Milestones in the past are not excepted.

-- Other Contributors: Andreas Kunz, Boris Zbarsky, Christian Biesinger, Daniel Wang, Fantasai, Ian Hickson, James Graham, and Michael Lefevre
+Written by Simon Paquet Contributions from Andreas Kunz, Boris Zbarsky, Christian Biesinger, Daniel Wang, Fantasai, Ian Hickson, James Graham, and Michael Lefevre.